 Our slightly awkward conversation continued as we all stared earnestly at the gaping opening of our elevator.
 Minutes ticked by.

 It's probably a universal thing in assisted living communities, but the elevator doors at mom's apartment are the slowest closing doors in the state of Georgia.
 For obvious reasons, I suppose.
-Normally, when I get on the elevator, I am quick to push the "door close" button, but I was definitely too tucked away in the back of this elevator box and to do so would have required even more awkward and possibly uncomfortable contact with these men.
-And chatty or not, my mother would have wanted to remind me: they were strangers.
+Normally, when I get on this elevator, I am quick to push the "door close" button, but I was definitely too tucked away in the back of this elevator box and to do so would have required even more awkward and possibly uncomfortable contact with these men.
+And friendly or not, my mother would have been quick to remind me: "Jody, they are strangers." =)

 And so I resisted.